genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_workstation-setup.md

  3. Click on the `Welcome <username>` on the top right corner.
  4. From the menu, select `Set Me Up`.
 This opens a window with `Package Type` and `Repository` dropdowns.
  5. Select `npm` for package type, and the appropriate repository.
  6. Next, type your password for jfrog in the `Type password to insert your credentials to the code snippets` field.
-(This is the same password you used to log in into the Genesis repository on jfrog.)
-Then press Enter.
+(This is the same password you used to log in to the Genesis repository on jfrog.)
+Then press **Enter**.

  ![](/img/set-me-up.png)